amunchet/labyrinth/README.md

 ### 3. Who is Labyrinth made for?
 Labyrinth is for whatever poor sysadmin has a small to midsize network they can't keep up with - and they just want something easy and pretty to occasionally look at.
 Whether that's a homelab admin or a one-man devops band, Labyrinth is here to help.

+# TODO
+- Documentation on setting up Auth0 for the system.
+Also notes on how to disable using auth (can just have it as an ENV variable in the docker compose)